Photography by Michelle Kilfeather

 Wanika King-Stephens' life is full of music and church.

-In this episode, Wanika traces her life back to her parents' move to San Francisco from Los Angeles in the 1960s with their four-month-old daughter.
+In Part 1, Wanika traces her life back to her parents' move to San Francisco from Los Angeles in the 1960s with their four-month-old daughter.
 Her dad's dad was an evangelist in the Pentecostal Church.
 It was a strict upbringing where, if her father as a young man wanted to listen to so-called music of the world, country music was the only acceptable genre.

 Despite that, he grew up loving jazz and, especially, John Coltrane.
 And he raised his own children in that light.